xhtechxposed/douyin/README.md

 # douyin

-you can use this apk capture tiktok's xlog ,and decrypt content show in textview
+you can use this apk and  root privilege to  capture tiktok's xlog protocol,and decrypt content show in textview